The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

-The completion \cite{BeBo:BBs} of the Bargmann-Wigner programme for finite-component representations is reviewed in the subsections \ref{BeBo:massive} and \ref{BeBo:masslessrep} for single-valued UIRs of the Poincar\'e group.\footnote{Spinorial irreps may be adressed analogously by supplementing the system of differential equations with Dirac-like equations and gamma-trace constraints (see \textit{e.g.} \cite{BeBo:Bekaert:2005in,BeBo:Bandos:2005mb} for more details).
-The Bargmann-Wigner programme has been completed for anyonic representations in three-dimensional Minkowski spacetime~\cite{BeBo:Jackiw:1990ka}.} The tachyonic case\footnote{The discussion presented in the section \ref{BeBo:tachyonic} was not published before, it directly derives from private conversations between X.B. and J. Mourad.} is more briefly discussed in Subsection \ref{BeBo:tachyonic}.
-The zero-momentum representation is not considered here since it essentially is a unitary representation of the de Sitter spacetime $dS_{D-1}$.
+The tachyonic case\footnote{The discussion presented in the section \ref{BeBo:tachyonic} was not published before, it directly derives from private conversations between X.B. and J. Mourad.} is more briefly discussed in Subsection \ref{BeBo:tachyonic}.
+The zero-momentum representations are not considered here since they essentially are the unitary irreducible representations of the de Sitter spacetime $dS_{D-1}\,$.
+The latter have been reviewed in \cite{Basile:2016aen}.

+The Bargmann\,-Wigner programme for fractional-spin fields in three spacetime dimensions has been completed in ~\cite{BeBo:Jackiw:1990ka}.
+More generally, the exhaustive completion of the Bargmann\,-Wigner programme (for all representations) in Minkowski spacetime of dimension $D=3$ is briefly summarised in Appendix \ref{App:A}.